 There are many reasons a massage therapist needs to know what medications their clients are taking and how those drugs might impact massage.
-A perfect example of why bodyworkers must learn how pharmacology relates with massage is the large number of drugs that increase the likelihood of bleeding.
-If a client is taking any of the following medications, they will be especially susceptibility to bruising and require a gentler touch:
+A perfect example of why bodyworkers must learn how pharmacology relates to massage is the large number of drugs that increase the likelihood of bleeding.
+The following medications cause easy bruising.
+If a client is taking any, they will be especially susceptibility to bruising and require a gentler touch:

 - Blood Thinners – Aspirin, ibuprofen (Advil), naproxen (Aleve), warfarin (Coumadin) and clopidogrel (Plavix) are examples of drugs that either thin the blood or reduce the blood’s ability to clot.
 These drugs could cause even the slightest capillary damage to bleed extensively.

-- Corticosteroids – Cortisone, hydrocortisone, methylprednisolone and prednisone are examples of corticosteroids typically administered to stop the inflammatory response.
-Because these drugs cause the skin to thin, it is much easier to cause bruising.
+- Corticosteroids – Cortisone, hydrocortisone, methylprednisolone, and prednisone are examples of corticosteroids typically administered to stop the inflammatory response.
+Because these drugs cause the skin to thin, it is much easier to see bruising caused by these medications.

-While bruising can be a normal side effect from massage therapy, it may indicate a more severe problem.
-Practitioners should be aware that some types of bruising could indicate a blood-clotting disorder, a blood disease, domestic violence/abuse or another serious condition.
-By using the following assessments, massage therapists can decide whether to refer out and/or call for help.
+While bruising can be a normal side effect of massage therapy, it may indicate a more severe problem.
+Practitioners should be aware that some types of bad bruising after a massage could indicate a blood-clotting disorder, a blood disease, domestic violence/abuse, or another serious condition.
+By using the following assessments, massage therapists can decide when to be concerned about bruising & whether to refer out and/or call for help.
 Be cautious if:

 - Your client has unusually large or painful bruises – especially if the bruises seem to develop without reason.
 This could indicate abnormal platelet function and requires a physician referral.